Marbled Skillet Brownie Cake (White Cake and Brownie Batter Mix)

 Within this recipe post you’ll learn how to make a unique dessert that’s baked in a skillet, with two distinctly different batters.
 Plus you’ll learn about a nice surprise that happens to the baked brownie batter.

-It’s time to dust off my skillet and do some baking…I’m completely kidding of course and would never let that happen to my skillet.
+I typically use my skillet for savory main dishes like Rustic Herbed Skillet Chicken, but this time, I’m excited to dust it off and do some baking…I’m completely kidding of course and would never let that happen to my skillet.
 I think of it as my most prized kitchen possession, even more so than my chef’s knife, cold brew coffee maker, or 20 x 13 baking pan; and that’s some tough competition.
 There’s something timeless about a skillet and hope I can pass mine down for generations.

 It takes special care, and must be properly dried and greased after each use to last decades, but every dish you make in a skillet is special.
 This Marbled Skillet Brownie Cake recipe is no exception.
 The ingredients and beauty of it alone are mesmerizing, and it bakes perfectly in a skillet.
 White cake batter swirled with brownie batter, and white chocolate chips and toasted walnuts mixed in for added decadence.
 To top it off (or bottom it off?) there’s a homemade graham cracker crust that adds texture and flavor.
 To my surprise it all works better than you can imagine.

 To save time I suggest uses cake and brownie mix for this recipe.
+To save time, I suggest using cake and brownie mix for this recipe.
 While I love spending time in the kitchen and baking, creating two different batters completely from scratch, plus a crust, could be a bit overwhelming for some.
+However, if you’re in the mood for a homemade treat, be sure to check out my delicious Homemade Brownie recipe.

 They bake perfectly and are so flavorful!
 Just pour the white batter onto the crust, drop scoops of brownie batter in and swirl to desired amount.
 White cake batter and brownie batter baked in a skillet…oh this is a remarkable combination.
 Notice the glorious swirls that look like the surface of some magical dessert planet you want to get lost in?
 Safe travels and I hope you enjoy this journey.